benparsons/matrix-notes/2019-02-whatsapp-article/whatsapp-article.md

 Once this is complete, you can type `sync`, to start bridging contacts, and `sync --create` to automatically create room invites.

+And that's it!
+You may need to take a little time to watch the sync happen, particularly if you have a very large number of chats on the WhatsApp side, but there is no further configuration needed.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/edSgP2dEZ1o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [installing-synapse]: https://matrix.org/docs/guides/installing-synapse
 [mautrix-whatsapp]: https://github.com/tulir/mautrix-whatsapp
 [Synapse]: https://github.com/matrix-org/synapse